Los Angeles Father’s Rights Lawyer

 Father’s Rights in Divorce

 There is a perception among many men that women are at an advantage when it comes to custody rights in divorce.
 While this may have once been the case, California law now requires courts to only consider the best interests of the child and evaluate each custody case according to that standard.
+It’s very important to understand your parental visitation rights.
 Some of the factors that courts consider when determining what type of custody arrangement would be in the best interest of the child include the following:

 - The child’s age